zachvin/gesture-recognition/README.md

 ## Demo setup

 The demo uses the gloss for "accident".
 It shows one example of a correct classification and one incorrect classification.
-It loads in a CSV file `processed-videos-demo.csv` and uses the weights from `weights/10pct39cl.pth`.
-To test it on another video, select one from `processed-videos-filtered.csv` and copy/paste it to the demo CSV file.
-The filtered CSV file contains only entries from the 39 classes on which it was trained.
-The full CSV includes closer to 650 glosses.
+It loads in a CSV file `processed-videos-demo.csv`, which contains the two examples, and uses the weights from `weights/10pct39cl.pth`.

 ```
 python3 -m pip install -r requirements.txt